naja-js/naja/docs/events.md

 The `restoreState` event's `detail` has the following properties:

 - `state: Object`, the state that is being restored from the history entry,
+- `direction: number`, a number indicating the direction of the navigation: negative for going back in history, positive for going forward,
 - `options: Object`, the options object constructed from Naja's `defaultOptions`.

+?> The `direction` property has been added in Naja 2.6.0.

 See the [history integration docs](history.md#history-integration-events) for usage examples.